tuhouwang/NM-CT/README.md

 to read "`input.txt`" file.
 User can make changes to "`input.txt`" for the desired calculation.
-It is worth mentioning that the Fortran version of the program calls the subroutine '`zgeev()`' in the Lapack (a numerical library) to solve the eigenvalues of the complex matrix, so the user needs to install the Lapack on the computer when running `NM_CT.f90`, and may need to make simple modifications to the Makefile.
+It is worth mentioning that the Fortran version of the program calls the subroutine '`zgeev()`' in the Lapack (a numerical library) to solve the eigenvalues of the complex matrix.
 Both the Matlab and Fortran versions of the program will eventually generate the same format of the binary sound field file "`tl.bin`", and the `plot_binary_tl.m` program can be used to read the sound field binary